Psychodramaturgy for Language Acquisition

 How can we make acquisition of foreign languages easier?

-Dr. Bernard Dufeu, University of Mainz, has been developing and working on Linguistic Psychodramaturgy in collaboration with Marie Dufeu, Centre de Psychodramaturgie Mainz, since 1977.
+Dr. Bernard Dufeu, University of Mainz, has been developing and working on Psychodramaturgy for Language Acquisition in collaboration with Marie Dufeu, Centre de Psychodramaturgie Mainz, since 1977.

 The theoretical and practical foundations are constantly being deepened and expanded.